ricardopsantos/RJPS_MVPCleanRx/README.md

 The mains intent of this project is:

-* To show a implementation of my 2 favorits design patterns: __MVP + Clean (Rx)__ and __MVP + Clean (Rx)__ and how we can use booth at same time and still have a rock solid project.
+* To show a implementation of my 2 favourites design patterns: __MVP + Clean (Rx)__ and __MVP + Clean (Rx)__ and how we can use booth at same time and still have a rock solid project.

 * Have a quick start project with all that a good project have (logs, webapi, etc), and that usually take some days to configure if we start from scratch.
 Saying so _Good to Go_ looked like a good name to me.

-If you don't agree with something or have a sugestion, just email me, I love to hear opinions and learn from that.
+If you don't agree with something or have a suggestion, just email me, I love to hear opinions and learn from that.

 # Install